oktadev/okta-blog/_source/_posts/2022-10-13-oktane-for-developers.md

 ## Agenda overview

-Here's an overview of [the lineup we've curated for developers](https://www.okta.com/oktane22/agenda/?filters=developer).
-Note: All times are PDT, and talks are 30 minutes; the keynote at 3:30pm on Wednesday runs 45 minutes and includes demos of our bright passwordless future.
-This keynote will be featured on the Oktane live stream.
+We've curated [a great lineup for developers](https://www.okta.com/oktane22/agenda/?filters=developer) to make sure you get the most out of your Oktane experience this year.
+Note: All times are PDT, and talks are 30 minutes; the Developer keynote at 3:30pm on Wednesday runs 45 minutes and includes demos of our bright passwordless future.
+This keynote will be featured on the live stream.
 Recordings will be posted to the [OktaDev YouTube channel](https://www.youtube.com/oktadev) in the weeks ahead.
 Stay tuned.

 *Wednesday, November 9:*